jizecn/jizecn.github.io/_news/announcement_11.md

 inline: true
 ---

-Really glad to start collaboration with Spirent Communications on our research collaboration to focus on robust GNSS-based localisation for fail-safe autonomous navigation.
+Really glad to start research collaboration with Spirent Communications to focus on robust GNSS-based localisation for fail-safe autonomous navigation.